Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/tideways.md

 ## Profiling All Pages On A Site

 Create a new parameter `tideways: true` in your `config.yml` and reprovision.
-Now all pages on that sites domains will be profiled automatically.
+Now all pages on that sites domains will be profiled automatically if Tideways is turned on the machine with the command `tideways_on`.
+As per xDebug it is required the module to be loaded so you need to execute `tideways_[on/off]` based on your needs.
+This let you to turn on xDebug and off Tideways (not enable both).

 For example:

 ```yaml
 sites: